rackerlabs/rackspace-how-to/content/rackspace-email/enable-or-disable-two-factor-authentication-for-administrators.md

 You have successfully disabled two-factor authentication for another admin.

-### Manage multi-factor authentication linked devices
+### Manage multifactor authentication linked devices

-You have the option to trust devices when using multi-factor authentication.
-This option to trust a device is presented to you the first time you setup multi-factor authentication on that device.
+You have the option to trust devices when using multifactor authentication.
+This option to trust a device is presented to you the first time you setup multifactor authentication on that device.

 Use the following instructions to edit your trusted devices: